Zia Chishti: Invisalign Technology

 Undergoing a course of orthodontic treatment in his early twenties, Chishti envisioned clear plastic appliances instead of metal braces.
 Working on the project in his dorm room at Stanford University, his invention, Invisalign, allowed computers to customize plastic retainers to gradually shift patient's teeth.
 As founding CEO and chairman, in 1997 he co-founded the medical device company Align Technology in Sunnyvale, California.
 The Food and Drug Administration granted Align Technology approval to sell and market Invisalign in 1998.
 Chishti secured funding from Kleiner Perkins Caulfield & Byers, and the company had raised around $140 million in venture capital by 2000.
 Align Technology listed on the NASDAQ in January 2001 with a valuation of $1 billion.
 Chishti left Align Technology in 2003 and sold his shares in the company.

 The Resource Group and Orthoclear

-After leaving Align Technology, Chishti became the founding chairman and CEO of The Resource Group (TRG).
-As his first acquisition with TRG, he purchased the Pakistani operations of Align Technology in Lahore, which Align had shed in 2001.
+After leaving Align Technology, Chishti co-founded Pakistani private equity firm The Resource Group (TRG) with his two partners, his relative Hasnain Aslam and investor Mohammed Khaishgi of the Kheshgi family.
+TRG started off by operating 2 distinct private equity entities under the same name, one in Pakistan known as TRG Pakistan and the other in the United States known as TRG International.
+Chishti was made TRG Pakistan's CEO while Khaishgi led TRG International in the United States.
+TRG's first acquisition was the Pakistani operations of Align Technology in Lahore, which Align had shed in 2001.
 Chishti "took the abandoned office filled with laid-off workers and asked them to trust his vision for a call-center empire."
-Chishti listed TRG on the Karachi Stock Exchange in July 2003.
+Chishti listed TRG Pakistan on the Karachi Stock Exchange in July 2003.
 By 2005, the company had operations in Karachi and Lahore and was supporting and acquiring American call centers.

 In 2005, Chishti and several former Align Technology employees founded the medical device company Orthoclear.
 The company settled a patent infringement lawsuit filed by Align in 2006, with Align purchasing Orthoclear's intellectual property for $20 million.
 Chishti subsequently returned his attention to TRG.